 Interpreting of the driver's intentions and taking external requirements into account.

 Taking driving pleasure into account, idle speed.

-How to meet the set torque in SI.
+How to meet the set torque in SI and Diesel engines.

 Air management: translating the instruction into an air quantity and throttle driving, airflow measurements with the pressure/velocity strategy, exhaust gas recirculation EGR.
-Boost Pressure Management, Valve Control Management.